 Introduction

 Cyber attackers are turning to document-based malware as users wise up to malicious email attachments and web links, suggested by many anti-virus (AV) vendors.
-Users are generally warned more on the danger of executable files by browsers, email agents, or AV products, while documents such as PDFs are treated with much less caution and scrutiny because of the impression that they are static files and can do little harm.
+Users are generally warned more on the danger of executable files by browsers, email agents, or AV products, but documents such as PDFs are treated with much less caution and scrutiny because of the impression that they are static files and can do little harm.

 However, over time, PDF specifications have changed.
-The added scripting capability makes it possible for documents to work in almost the same way as executables, including the ability to connect to the Internet, run processes, and interact with other files/programs.
+The added scripting capability makes it possible for documents to work in almost the same way as executable files, including the ability of connecting to the Internet, running processes, and interacting with other files/programs.
 The growth of content complexity gives attackers more weapons to launch powerful attacks and more flexibility to hide malicious payload (e.g., encrypted, hidden as images, fonts or Flash contents) and evade detection.

-A maldoc usually exploits one or more vulnerabilities in its interpreter to launch an attack.
+A maldoc usually exploits one or more vulnerabilities in its interpreter/renderer to launch an attack.
 Unfortunately, given the increasing complexity of document readers and the wide library/system component dependencies, attackers are presented with a large attack surface.
 New vulnerabilities continue to be found, with 137 published CVEs in 2015 and 227 in 2016 for Adobe Acrobat Reader (AAR) alone.
 The popularity of Adobe Acrobat Reader and its large attack surface make it among the top targets for attackers.
-The collected malware samples have shown that many Adobe components have been exploited, including element parsers and decoders, font managers, and the JavaScript engine etc.
+The collected malware samples show that many Adobe components have been exploited, including element parsers and decoders, font managers, and the JavaScript engine etc.

 The continued exploitation of AAR along with the ubiquity of the PDF format makes maldoc detection a pressing problem, and many solutions have been proposed in recent years to detect documents bearing malicious payloads.
 These techniques can be classified into two broad categories: static and dynamic analysis.

 Static analysis, or signature-based detection, parses the document and searches for indications of malicious content, such as shellcode or similarity with known malware samples.
-On the other hand, dynamic analysis, or execution-based detection, runs partial or the whole document and traces for malicious behaviors, such as vulnerable API calls or return-oriented programming (ROP).
+Dynamic analysis, or execution-based detection, runs partial or the whole document and traces malicious behaviors, such as vulnerable API calls or return-oriented programming (ROP).

 In the first half of this paper, we utilize machine learning techniques on document-specific attributes to identify embedded malware.
 Our approach addresses some of the shortcomings of existing techniques through the use of a broadly applicable mechanism to classify and characterize documents.

 As part of our analysis, we show that while the use of documents as an exploitation vector can be an enabling mechanism for the attacker, it also provides additional detection opportunities.
-All of the data closely associated with malicious activity can be used to aid in detection, regardless of whether the data utilized for detection is inherently malicious or not.
-The underlying premise and intuition of our study is that malicious documents do have similarities to other malicious documents; they also have dissimilarities to benign documents, regardless of the specific vulnerability exploited or the specific malware embedded in the document.
+All of the data closely associated with malicious activities can be used in aid of detection, regardless of whether the data utilized for detection is inherently malicious or not.
+The underlying premise and intuition of our study are that malicious documents do have similarities to other malicious documents; they also have dissimilarities to benign documents, regardless of the specific vulnerability exploited or the specific malware embedded in the document.
 We posit that features based on document structure and metadata are adequate for reliable document classification given appropriate statistical methods are applied to these features.
 This ensemble classifier is also able to classify previously unseen variants.